DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Visualization: Missing data

 Quite often some data is missing. [seaborn](https://seaborn.pydata.org/) can--among many, many other things--help visualize where data is missing.
-See the [missing data example](./missing).
+See the [seaborn examples](./missing).

 ## Visualization: Further exploration